han-yaeger/yaeger-tutorial/README.md

 <img align="right" width="100%" src="src/main/resources/sprites/sharky.png">

-Besides the SwordFish, another foe abides in the depth of the ocean: The Evil Sharky.
-As can be seen, Sharky swims from left to right and is composed of many different sprites.
+Besides the SwordFish, another foe abides in the depth of the ocean: the evil Sharky.
+As can be seen, Sharky swims from left to right and is composed of many sprites.
 If these sprites are cycled at the correct speed, Sharky becomes animated.
 To automatically cycle through the sprites, a `DynamicSpriteEntity` provides the `setAutoCyce(long)` method.